Jane Austen

 Romeo and Juliet – William Shakespeare (1597)

-Romeo and Juliet by William Shakespeare is a tragic tale of star-crossed lovers caught in a feud, exploring love, fate, and family conflict.
+Romeo and Juliet by William Shakespeare is a timeless tragedy of two star-crossed lovers whose families’ feud leads to passion, deception, and ultimate heartbreak.

 John Steinbeck